 The ratio option is useful if your income varies or you have seasonal income.
 You must meet all these criteria to use it:

-- you've been in business and registered for GST all the previous tax year, and part of the tax year before that
+- You've been in business and registered for GST, for the whole of the previous tax year, and part of the tax year before that.

 Ceasing the ratio option